 Fix 1: Restart your router / modem and computer

 We have always insisted that sometimes the simplest solution is the right one.
 So before entering into complicated configurations, please try the most obvious solution.
 This involves turning the device off and on again.
 Occasionally, this can solve small errors and leave everything correct.
 So first turn off the router and wait a few seconds before turning it back on.
 If after this, the error persists then restart the computer.
 If the error is not corrected, then try turning off both devices for a few minutes.
-This way the computer will not try to reset the previous settings.
+If the problem still exists then move to the next steps.

-Another simple solution is to reset the IP and DNS values.
-To do this, you need to launch a System Symbol with administrator privileges.
+Next is to reset the IP and DNS values.
+In technical language it is called flushing the DNS.
+To do this, you need to launch a command prompt with administrator privileges.
 With this in mind, press the Win+Q combination and in the search bar, please type CMD.
 Run it as an administrator.